Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to bypass authentication and obtain full administrative privileges to the server.
+Successful exploitation of this vulnerability could allow an attacker to steal cookies, inject arbitrary code, or perform unauthorized actions.

 3. TECHNICAL DETAILS